GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/user_guide.md

 ### Step 1: Create a context

-A Cloud IoT Edge Embedded C context represents a socket connection with the Cloud IoT Core service.
+A Device SDK context represents a socket connection with the Cloud IoT Core service.

 To create a context, call **`iotc_create_context()`**.
-Then, follow the instructions below to pass the context to the **`iotc_connect`** function and connect to Cloud IoT Core.
+Then, follow the instructions below to pass the context to the **`iotc_connect()`** function and connect to Cloud IoT Core.

 ### Step 2: Connect

 To connect to Cloud IoT Core, call **`iotc_connect()`**.
 This function enqueues an event that requests a socket connection with Cloud IoT Core.
-The event is processed in the subsequent tick of the client's event processor.
+The event is processed in the subsequent tick of the Device SDK's event processor.
 Executing the **`iotc_connect()`** function initiates the following operations.

 * Domain name resolution of the Cloud IoT Core service
 * Building the TCP/IP socket connection
 * TLS handshaking and certificate validation
 * MQTT credential handshaking

 Note: the call to connect returns immediately.
-The connection operation is fulfilled on subsequent calls to the client's event processing functions, as described in [**Step 3: Process Events**](step-3-process-events).
+The connection operation is fulfilled on subsequent calls to the Device SDK's event processing functions, as described in [Step 3: Process Events](step-3-process-events).

 #### Connect callback

-When the **`iotc_connect()`** function runs, the Cloud IoT Device SDK initalizes a callback function.
+When the **`iotc_connect()`** function runs, the Device SDK initalizes a callback function.
 The callback function is invoked when a connection to Cloud IoT Core is established or when the connection is unsuccessful.
 The callback function is also invoked when an established connection is lost or shut down.
-See [**Step 6: Disconnect and Shut Down**](step-6-disconnect-and-shut-down) for details.
+See [Step 6: Disconnect and Shut Down](step-6-disconnect-and-shut-down) for details.

 ### Step 3: Process events

-After a connection is established (indicated by the client invoking the connect callback function), the client application automatically subscribes to the Cloud Pub/Sub topics [associated with the device](https://cloud.google.com/iot/docs/how-tos/devices).
+After a connection is established (indicated by the Device SDK invoking the connect callback function), the client application automatically subscribes to the Cloud Pub/Sub topics [associated with the device](https://cloud.google.com/iot/docs/how-tos/devices).

 To manually enqueue a subscription request, call **`iotc_subscribe()`**.
-[Subscription requests](https://github.com/GoogleCloudPlatform/iot-device-sdk-embedded-c/blob/5e6fa0111690d01bc048f3e91570aeabbe284163/src/libiotc/iotc.c) must include the topic name, a subscriptions callback function, and a QoS level.
+Subscription requests must include the topic name, a subscriptions callback function, and a QoS level.

 #### Topics